paulmelis/ed25519/readme.md

 Limitations:

-- Currently, C routines `ed25519_add_scalar` and `ed25519_key_exchange` are
-  not available from Python, but this would not be much work to add.
+- Currently, C routine `ed25519_add_scalar` is not available from Python, but this would not be much work to add.
 - The Python module is only compatible with Python 3.x